povesma/ai-cli-agent/README.md

 This project is proprietary and should not be shared.

 ## TODO
+1. After the model considers the task as complete - ask the user the confirmation and if anything else is needed (similar to asking the confirmation of destructive action).
-1. On each GPT request we send the full conversation (including the full output of the commands).
+1. Now, on each GPT request we send the full conversation (including the full output of the commands).
 On lengthy tasks it consumes a lot of tokens.
 The token usage should be reduced dramatically.
 Possible approaches:
     1. Once the subtask is completed, often there's no much need to send the full conversation related to this subtask to the model (just the summary).